Community Collab Top Bill Ideas for 2026

-In October 2024, CSC hosted a Bill-Outlining Collab for its members and community partners.
+In October 2025, CSC hosted a Bill-Outlining Collab for its members and community partners.
 We identified some new bill ideas, and some past bills that many would like to support this session.
+PDF Version

 Agriculture and Food Systems